-Council Tax is a property based charge and is one of the ways the council raises money to pay for local services such as education, social services, libraries, refuse collection, highways and street Lighting.
-A portion of the Council Tax is passed on to other precepting bodies to provide other services including police services (Police and Crime Commissioner for Northumbria) and fire and rescue services (Tyne & Wear Fire and Civil Defence Authority).
+Council Tax is a property based charge and is one of the ways the council raises money to pay for local services such as education, social services, libraries, refuse collection, highways and street lighting.
+A portion of the Council Tax is passed on to other precepting bodies to provide other services including police services (Police and Crime Commissioner for Northumbria) and fire and rescue services (Tyne and Wear Fire and Civil Defence Authority).

 What is Council Tax?

 Council Tax is a property-based charge and is one of the ways the council raises money to pay for local services such as education, social services, and libraries, refuse collection, highways and street lighting.